Session Listing

 Bridging Health Care Digital Divides with Digital Health Navigators

-Explore how The MetroHealth System, in Columbus, integrates digital navigator services into patient care to bridge digital health disparities, including digital literacy education and access to affordable internet.
+Explore how The MetroHealth System, in Cleveland, integrates digital navigator services into patient care to bridge digital health disparities, including digital literacy education and access to affordable internet.

 The target population for this project includes hard-to-reach patients lacking digital access or those reluctant to engage with digital health tools.
 MetroHealth’s toolkit for success has been a long-term cross-sector and multi-disciplinary collaboration among federal, state, and local government; non-profit sector and philanthropy; health care analytics; and operations, clinical informatics, and academia.